-The minimum power supply voltage for SUV5 radiometers is 5 VDC.
+The minimum power supply voltage for the SUV radiometers is 5 VDC.
 However, for optimal performance it is advised to use 12 VDC, especially when long cables are used.
-5-volt power can only be used in combination with a short cable, maximum 10 m.
+5-Volt power can only be used in combination with a short cable, maximum 10 m.